Attack on Pearl Harbor: Diplomacy

 War between the Empire of Japan and the United States was seen as a possibility since the 1920s.
 Japan had been wary of American territorial and military expansion in the Pacific and Asia since the late 1890s, followed by the annexation of islands, such as Hawaii and the Philippines, which were close to or within Japan's perceived sphere of influence.

 At the same time, Japanese strategic thinkers believed that Japan needed economic self-sufficiency in order to wage modern war.
 The experiences of World War I had taught the Japanese that modern wars would be protracted, require total mobilization, and create vulnerabilities for trade embargoes and encirclement.
 As a consequence, Japan needed access to strategically important resources (e.g., iron, oil) that could not be extracted at sufficient levels in the home islands.

 Although Japan had begun to take a hostile stance against the United States after the rejection of the Racial Equality Proposal, their relationship was cordial enough to remain trading partners.
 Tensions did not seriously grow until Japan's invasion of Manchuria in 1931.
 Over the next decade, Japan expanded into China, leading to the Second Sino-Japanese War in 1937.
 Japan spent considerable effort trying to isolate China and endeavored to secure enough independent resources to attain victory on the mainland.
 The "Southern Operation" was designed to assist these efforts.
-Nevertheless, Japan would still rely heavily on U.S. oil imports, including to Japanese forces in Japan-occupied Manchuria.
-In a memorandum dated October 24, 1934, Chief of the Division of Far Eastern Affairs Stanley K. Hornbeck discussed his meeting with Standard Oil New Jersey head Walter C. Teagle to U.S. President Franklin D. Roosevelt.
-The memo described that Teagle was uncooperative with U.S. recommendations and how Standard Oil was given special treatment by the Japanese government, which made the company less subject to Japan's national business regulation policies than other companies.
+Nevertheless, Japan would still rely heavily on US oil imports, including to Japanese forces in Japan-occupied Manchuria.

+In a memorandum dated October 24, 1934, Chief of the Division of Far Eastern Affairs Stanley K. Hornbeck discussed his meeting with Standard Oil New Jersey head Walter C. Teagle to US president Franklin D. Roosevelt.
+The memo described Teagle as uncooperative with US recommendations, and said that Standard Oil was given special treatment by the Japanese government which made the company less subject to Japan's national business regulation policies than other companies.
 Hornbeck noted in the memorandum that as a result of Teagle's business dealings with Japan, "the major portion of the petroleum and petroleum products now imported into Japan is of American origin."

-Starting in December 1937, events such as the Japanese attack on USS Panay, the Allison incident, and the Nanking Massacre swung Western public opinion sharply against Japan.
+Starting in December 1937, events such as the Japanese attack on USS Panay, the Allison incident, and the Rape of Nanjing swung Western public opinion sharply against Japan.
 The United States unsuccessfully proposed a joint action with the United Kingdom to blockade Japan.
 In 1938, following an appeal by President Roosevelt, American companies stopped providing Japan with implements of war.